KeithNT/arch-reference-library/guidance/system-testing.md

 This test technique is facilitated by the use of a CI Tool and will be used by the Engineers.
 This will encompass the build and test process and will allow for reporting on the success and failure of your build and test runs.

-Please refer to the **References section** at the end of this document for the location of the Release Strategy, for more information.

 ### System Testing

 | | |